nasa/fprime/Svc/Deframer/docs/sdd.md

 When instantiating Deframer, you must provide an implementation of [`Svc::DeframingProtocol`](../../FramingProtocol/docs/sdd.md).
+This implementation specifies exactly what is in each frame; typically it is a frame header, a data packet, and a hash value.
 By instantiating `Svc::Framer` with a matching implementation of `Svc::FramingProtocol`, you will get matching framing (for downlink) and deframing (for uplink).
-The implementation of the deframing protocol specifies exactly what is in each frame; typically it is a frame header, a data packet, and a hash value.

 On receiving a buffer _B_, `Deframer` (1) copies the data from _B_ into a circular buffer _CB_ owned by `Deframer` and (2)